-Tip 1: Trampoline halls in Berlin
+Tip 1: Perfect for rainy days in Berlin: Trampoline halls

 You can really let off steam in one of Berlin's numerous trampoline parks.
 Let yourself be catapulted into the air and maybe even try a somersault in the air.
 Various jumping areas with extra offers, such as basketball or jumping pits padded with foam promise fun and variety.
 Some trampoline halls also offer climbing parks for particularly active guests.
 There are now six trampoline halls in Berlin.

 - Landsberger Straße 217/218, Hellersdorf